 PHMSA reviewed NWI maps, as well as the FEMA national flood hazard maps.
-An unnamed tributary of the Saint Johns River occurs within the project area.
-Portions of the project area near United States Highway 17 occur in FEMA Flood Zone AE.
-Project activities would not affect the flood-holding capacity of the 100-year floodplain or cause any adverse impacts to the Special Flood Hazard Area.
-There would be temporary impacts from project activities; however, all areas would be restored to pre-construction contours and conditions and there would be no permanent impacts.
-The entire State of Florida is considered a Coastal Zone and is subject to a Coastal Zone Management Act.
-The Project activities consist entirely of in-kind replacement of existing infrastructure and do not constitute new development.
-The proposed project activities would not affect any coastal use natural resource of the coastal zone, requiring a Consistency Determination and Certification.
+Cedar Creek along with two of its unnamed tributaries, and Lightwood Log Creek along with three of its unnamed tributaries occur within the project area.
+Areas within the creeks are classified by the NWI as Riverine.
+Portions of the project area adjacent to the creeks occur in FEMA Flood Zones A and X. Project activities would not affect the flood-holding capacity of the 100-year floodplain or cause any adverse impacts to the Special Flood Hazard Area.
+Directional boring would be used to replace pipeline in the water resource areas.
+There would be temporary impacts from directional boring activities; however, all areas would be restored to pre-construction contours and conditions and there would be no permanent impacts.
 By avoiding direct impacts to aquatic resources and implementing best management practices during construction, PHMSA does not anticipate any adverse impacts to water resources.

-- Avoid staging and laydown areas in wetlands or floodplains; - Reseed disturbed areas with native plant species; - Restore disturbed areas to pre-construction contours; - Adhere to additional mitigation measures in accordance with applicable permits; - Use best management practices during construction to control sediment and erosion and prevent pollutants from entering adjacent waterways; and - Coordinate with the appropriate FEMA representative or local floodplain coordinator when work will occur in FEMA designated special flood hazard areas, as needed.
+- Avoid staging and laydown areas in wetlands or floodplains; - Reseed disturbed areas with native plant species; - Restore disturbed areas to pre-construction contours; - Adhere to additional mitigation measures in accordance with applicable permits; - Use Best Management Practices during construction to control sediment and erosion and prevent pollutants from entering adjacent waterways; and - Coordinate with the appropriate FEMA representative or local floodplain coordinator when work will occur in FEMA designated special flood hazard areas, as needed.